 Findings: The UGB adjustment better meets the objectives of these policies by removing areas from the UGB that are designated residential, but less likely to develop the desired residential uses, and adding the Boot, which will allow more efficient residential development within the UGB.
 The UGB adjustment will bring in RR-5 "exception" land and will therefore not be removing any resource land from the County, rather, the adjustment will result in a net gain of resource land in the County and will better concentrate housing development within the Vernonia UGB.
-The Boot will retain Columbia County Zoning until annexation, and the City of Vernonia will not allow water or sewer hookups to areas within the UGB will be more feasible.
+The Boot will retain Columbia County Zoning until annexation, and the City of Vernonia will not allow water or sewer hookups to areas within the Boot prior to annexation.
+By providing more suitable residential land within Vernonia, infilling within the UGB will be more feasible.
 Further discussion of land suitability for residential development are found in Goal 10 Housing, and Goal 14 Urbanization findings.